Name and objectives

-The business of the Society will be conducted by an Executive Committee consisting of a president, a president-elect, an honorary secretary/ treasurer and seven ordinary members.
-Representation on this committee shall be on a geographical basis and shall include two members whose work is primarily outwith the four main academic centres, and representatives nominated by the Scottish Committee of the RCPCH and the Scottish Association for Community Child Health (SACCH) and one senior trainee paediatrician.
+The business of the Society will be conducted by an Executive Committee which will consist of a President, a President-elect, an honorary Secretary/Treasurer and nine ordinary members.
+Representation on this committee shall be on a geographical basis and shall include: three members representing each of the academic centres (Aberdeen, Dundee, Edinburgh, Glasgow), three members whose work is primarily outwith the four main academic centres, one member from either an academic or non-academic centre, one representatives nominated by the Scottish Committee of the RCPCH, one representative nominated by the Scottish Association for Community Child Health (SACCH) and two representatives of the senior paediatric trainees.
 Election will be on a show of hands at the annual general meeting.

-The president on election shall hold office for one year; the president-elect shall hold office for one year; the secretary/ treasurer shall retire annually but shall be eligible for re-election for a maximum of seven years; six ordinary members shall hold office for four years and shall not be eligible for re-election until after a lapse of four years.
-An ordinary member of senior paediatric trainee shall be invited, after due consultation, to serve on the committee for a maximum of two years.
-Should other vacancies occur on the committee, members shall be elected at the next annual general meeting to complete the term of office of the retiring members.
-No candidate may be elected to these offices unless his name, duly proposed and seconded, has been sent to the secretary at least one calendar month before the annual general meeting.
+The president on election shall hold office for one year; the president-elect shall hold office for one year; the secretary/treasurer shall retire annually but shall be eligible for re-election for a maximum of seven years.
+The seven ordinary members shall hold office for four years; they shall be eligible for re-election for a further two years and thereafter shall not be eligible for re-election until after a lapse of four years.
+The RCPCH and SACCH representatives shall hold office for the duration of their RCPCH and SACCH tenures of office.
+Two ordinary members of the senior paediatric trainees shall be invited after due consultation to serve on the committee for a maximum of two years.
+Should other vacancies arise on the committee, members shall be elected at the next annual general meeting.
+No candidate may be elected to these offices unless their name, duly proposed and seconded, has been sent to the secretary at least one calendar month before the annual general meeting.

 Ordinary members are liable to pay an annual subscription in order to maintain membership, the amount payable shall be decided from time to time at the annual general meeting by a simple majority of the ordinary members present voting on a recommendation from the Executive Committee, notice of which shall have been given not less than one calendar month beforehand.
 The subscription shall be paid annually by a banker’s standing order.